awwx/ar/readme.md

 * split arc.arc into smaller pieces.

-* allow special forms such as "fn" to be used as lexical variable, and to be overridden by a macro.
+* allow special forms such as "fn" to be used as a lexical variable, and to be overridden by a macro.

 * a mechanism to override or specify the action of Arc's apply on